-Donald Lake, a resident of Yeovil, was pre-deceased by his wife and when he passed away a few years ago he left his entire estate to charity.
-Apart from naming a couple of charities he asked the executors to use their judgement to select which other charities to support.
-The executors, in turn, approached Somerset Community Foundation to invest the proceeds from the estate in our endowment fund make a more strategic and long-term impact by creating the Donald Lake Memorial Fund in 2010.
+Donald Lake was a widower from Yeovil, and when he passed away he left his entire estate to charity.
+Apart from naming a couple of charities, he asked his executors to use their judgement to select which other charities to support.

 Friends in Retirement is a small Yeovil-based group enabling around 15 older people, many with disabilities, to form new friendships and combat loneliness.
 A small grant from Donald Lake’s fund helped the groups afford guests speakers and stimulating trips.